dssste/stack-box.nvim/README.md

 local stack_box = require("stack-box")
-stack_box.notification("this is a normal message") stack_box.notification({"this is a normal message", "with two lines"}) stack_box.notification("this is an warning message", "warning") stack_box.notification("this is an error message", "error")
+stack_box.notification("this is a normal message") stack_box.notification({"this is a normal message", "with two lines"}) stack_box.notification("this is a warning message", "warning") stack_box.notification("this is an error message", "error")
 ```